A good habit is one that takes little effort but can have an enormous impact on your life.

 - Make financial decisions in the morning.
 Never make a financial decision when you’re tired.
 Always wait until after a good night’s sleep.

 - Review your credit.
 Check your credit score and credit report, and look for opportunities to increase your score at least twice a year.

 - Make your money invincible.
 Hide money from yourself as much as possible by automating good behaviors.
-Think 401(k) deductions, automatic IRA withdrawals, and transferring money immediately from checking to savings.
+Think 401(K) deductions, automatic IRA withdrawals, and transferring money immediately from your checking to savings.

 - Rebalance.
 Review your investments once a year to see if your asset allocation matches your risk.
 If you have a 401(K), use a free service like Blooom to analyze your current investments.

 - Review fees and payment schedules.
 Review any bills annually for hidden fees.
 In other words, can you save money by paying insurance in full?
 Can you save money buying your own modem as opposed to renting it from your internet provider?

 - Review your employer’s benefits package.
 Employers add benefits all the time.
 Sit down and read through your entire benefit packet once a year to see if there are any opportunities.

 - Always work towards a sign-up bonus.
 When it comes to travel rewards, my rule of thumb is that I’m always trying to work towards a sign-up bonus.
 Between my wife and I, that means we apply for around one new personal and one new business card each and every year.
 The results?
 Tens of thousands of dollars saved in travel.
 To learn how to use credit card points for free travel, check out my in-depth guide to travel hacking.

 - Increase your savings rate regularly.
 If you’re in savings mode, set a calendar alert to increase contributions to your 401(K), IRA, or any other investments.
 A 1% increase every quarter will increase your savings rate by 10% in just 2.5 years.

-- Increase principal payments regularly.
+- Increase your principal payments regularly.
 If you’re in debt payoff mode, increase the automatic payment amount in small increments monthly.
 Even $10 a month more will save you a lot of money.